supro200/netsql/README.md

 ```
 select <fields> from <data_source> where <conditions>
 ```
-There can be a single conditions, for example:
+There can be a single condition, for example:
 ```
 where Vlan = 80
 where MAC=b19f